 Flight Tracker

 I love Delta’s Flight Tracker.
-What first appears as a big blank land mass beneath you gains more detail as you zoom in.
-The last few hours of our flight to Botswana as we approached the coast of Nambia, begin to take on definition.
-First Windhoek appeared on the map, then Harare and Bulawayo to the North, Gaborone, and finally turning south, Johannesburg, Durban, Port Elizabeth, and Cape Town.
+What first appears as a large blank landmass beneath you gains detail as you zoom in.
+The last few hours of our flight to Botswana, as we approached the coast of Namibia, South Africa began to take on definition.
+First Windhoek appeared on the map, then Harare and Bulawayo to the North, Gaborone, and finally, turning south, Johannesburg, Durban, Port Elizabeth, and Cape Town.
 With the increasing detail, memories came rushing in as we flew over the continent:

-• The ever irritating checkpoint stops traveling from Ramotwsa to Mochudi.
+• The ever-irritating checkpoint stops traveling from Ramotswa to Mochudi.
 Everyone on the bus had to file out while the soldiers interrogated random passengers.
-Ostensibly they were looking for ANC agitators but clearly they enjoyed going through the backpacks of ex-pats examining each and every item with great curiosity.
+Ostensibly, they were looking for ANC agitators, but clearly they enjoyed going through ex-pats’ backpacks, examining each and every item with great curiosity.

 • The leaflets that would drop from the South African military planes telling everyone they were Botswana’s friends right before they’d raid a border town looking for ANC.

-• The Whites only coaches on the train from Joburg to Cape Town.
+• The Whites only coach on the train from Johannesburg to Cape Town.

 • The visit to Joburg with the Peace Corps doctor—an ivory collector, a closet racist, and incompetent to boot—Dr. T, as he was unaffectionately called, was a trip.
-A black volunteer and myself needed medical attention not available in Botswana so we flew to Joburg for treatment.
-We had to stay in the only area of town that allowed the mixing of races.
+A black volunteer and I needed medical attention not available in Botswana, so we flew to Johannesburg for treatment.
+We had to stay in the only area of town that allowed interracial mixing.

-Later, teaching in 90 degree weather, in a concrete classroom with no windows and 45 sweaty, unbathed adolescent bodies packed together like sardines—it took a bit of time to get use to the girls unbuttoning their uniforms down to their waists to cool themselves.
-Foundation garments were a luxury that no village girl could afford and maybe, didn’t even want.
+Later, teaching in 90-degree weather, in a concrete classroom with no windows and 45 sweaty, unbathed adolescent bodies packed together like sardines—it took a bit of time to get used to the girls unbuttoning their uniforms down to their waists to cool themselves.
+Foundation garments were a luxury that no village girl could afford and maybe didn’t even want.

 Like this?
 Please share!